uktrade/iigb-beta-content/content/beta/industries/energy-generation/sub-sectors/offshore-wind/sections/expanding-pool/en_US.md

 ---
-title: An expanding pool of offshore wind experts
+title: "An expanding pool of offshore wind experts"
 ---
 With clusters of wind farms forming across the UK, we offer a competitive and innovative climate for offshore wind investment.
 The offshore wind sector currently employs around 15,000 people, with this number growing year-on-year as the industry develops.